Diagnostics of a Multicusp-Assisted Inductively-Coupled Radio-Frequency Plasma Source for Plasma Immersion Ion Implantation: Experimental setup

 Relative frequency calibration is achieved using a home-made Fabry-Perot etalon, which acts as an air-spaced optical cavity.
 The etalon consists of two confocal mirrors with $\sim$99\% reflectivity at 680 nm and a radius of curvature of 44 mm.
 The mirrors are mounted on translation stages and separated by $4.2\pm0.1$~cm, giving a free spectral range $\Delta \nu_{FSR} = \frac{c}{4 \eta d}\sim1.78$~GHz, where $c$ is the speed of light in vacuum, $d$ is the mirror separation and $\eta\simeq 1$ is the refractive index of air.
 The output intensity pattern is detected using a silicon photodiode (Thorlabs FD11A), housed in a metal case with a dedicated battery supply to minimise electrical noise (see Fig.~\ref{fig:LIF_setup}(c)).
 The etalon is enclosed in thermal and electrical shielding to ensure stability.
 The same photodiode setup is used for the iodine cell.
 Irregularities in the etalon signal indicate mode-hops, prompting further laser tuning.

-Detecting fluorescence from optically-pumped plasma ions requires precise filtering and amplification due to the strong background plasma light and electrical noise from the RF generator.
+Detecting fluorescence from optically-pumped plasma ions requires precise filtering and amplification due to the strong background plasma light and electrical noise from the rf generator.
 The signal is proportional to the density of argon ions in the metastable 3d $^4$F$_{7/2}$ state, which is populated via electron-impact excitation.
-To enhance ion density without increasing pressure (which causes quenching), multicusp magnetic confinement was introduced using permanent magnets (see Sec.~\ref{sec:source}).
+The use of multicusp magnetic confinement using belts of alternating-pole permanent magnets allows us to reach relatively high ion density without at low pressure (which minimises quenching) (see Sec.~\ref{sec:source}).
 Previous studies showed that Zeeman splitting due to a magnetic field of 1 kG caused a broadening of 3.5 pm on the LIF signal \cite{Boivin_2003}.
 Assuming the splitting scales with the applied external magnetic field, this would result in a broadening of 0.007 pm in our set-up, which is a negligible affect \cite{telle_chem}.

-The laser beam is modulated by an optical chopper before entering the chamber through anti-reflective coated windows.
+The laser beam is modulated by an optical chopper (3.7~kHz) before entering the chamber through anti-reflective coated windows.
 To minimise reflection from the electrode, the beam is angled slightly off-normal.
 Fluorescent light is collected using plano-convex lenses and passed through an iris and a narrow bandpass filter centred on the wavelength of the emitted fluorescence photon (442~nm, FWHM 1.0 nm, 45\% transmission).
 The filtered light is detected by a Hamamatsu R3896 photomultiplier tube (PMT), which outputs to a lock-in amplifier (LIA) phase-locked to the chopper frequency.
 The LIA reduces noise and enhances signal sensitivity.
 All signals—including from the etalon, iodine cell, laser controller, and LIA—are recorded and averaged by a four-channel oscilloscope to produce the final raw signal [see Fig.~\ref{fig:LIF_setup}(c)].

+LIF measurements were performed for pressure between 0.7~mTorr and 2~mTorr since pressures above 3~mTorr led to collisional quenching and the disappearance of the LIF signal, while pressures below 0.7~mTorr caused plasma instability and arcing during HV pulsing rendering the measurements unreliable.